Sonda09/FAL-Net/README.md

 In the released implementation, the **entire ResNet50 backbone is fine-tuned jointly** with the decoder and classification head.

-No layer-wise selective freezing of intermediate ResNet50 blocks is used in the main implementation.

 The principal configuration is:

 ```text